2017 Western Iraq campaign: Interlude

 Following the loss of the border city of Al-Qa'im and Deir ez-Zor, Al-Bukamal in Syria was the last town of note under their full control, where they were expected to make their final stand.
-ISIL forces also began massing at Al-Bukamal, boosted by the retreating ISIL fighters from Iraq.
-On 5 November, the Syrian Observatory for Human Rights (SOHR) claimed that ISIL had driven out PMU out of Al-Bukamal's countryside.
-However Kata'ib Hezbollah spokesman Jaafar al-Husseini stated that they clashed with ISIL just metres from border with Syria and fired rockets into Syria, adding that their forces did not cross into Syria.
+IS forces also began massing at Al-Bukamal, boosted by the retreating IS fighters from Iraq.
+On 5 November, the Syrian Observatory for Human Rights (SOHR) claimed that IS had driven out PMU out of Al-Bukamal's countryside.
+However Kata'ib Hezbollah spokesman Jaafar al-Husseini stated that they clashed with IS just metres from border with Syria and fired rockets into Syria, adding that their forces did not cross into Syria.

 Rawa

 Prime Minister Haider al-Abadi stated on 11 November that the Iraqi forces were launching an operation to push militants out of an area in western Iraq.
 The offensive to recapture Rawa was launched during the day.
 Two Iraqi divisions and Sunni tribal fighters carried out the operation.
 Yarallah said that the troops had captured Rumana and its bridge, along with 10 other villages.
 Iraqi Army Col. Waleed al-Dulaimi told Anadolu Agency that Iraqi forces captured six villages on 13 November.
 He added that militants had fled from the villages towards the desert north-west of the city of Rawa.
 Lieutenant-General Abdul Amir Yarallah stated on 15 November that they had killed 48 militants during the past three days while capturing 13 villages.

 Iraqi military stated on 17 November that security forces had penetrated into Rawa.
 Yarallah of the JOC stated that Iraqi troops and paramilitary forces had started the push at dawn and had captured four neighbourhoods after some hours.
 Iraqi forces captured Rawa later in the day.
 Yarallah stated that the government troops and paramilitary units "liberated the whole of Rawa and raised the Iraqi flag on all of its official buildings."
 Prime Minister al-Abadi congratulated Iraqi armed forces and people, saying Rawa was retaken in record time.
 He stated: "Liberation of Rawa district in mere hours reflects the great strength and power of our heroic armed forces and the successful planning for battles."
 A military spokesman stated, "With the liberation of Rawa we can say all the areas in which Daesh is present have been liberated."
 He added that Iraqi forces will pursue the militants who fled into the desert and exert control over Iraq's borders.